-CRCL will host State of the Coast 2020, the sixth biennial conference, in partnership with Louisiana’s Coastal Protection and Restoration Authority and The Water Institute of the Gulf.
+CRCL will host State of the Coast 2020, the sixth biennial conference, in partnership with Louisiana’s Coastal Protection and Restoration Authority, The Water Institute of the Gulf and Louisiana Sea Grant.

 SOC2020 will consist of two and a half days of presentations by leading experts in concurrent sessions, keynote presentations, poster sessions, and networking opportunities.
 More than 1,200 scientists, landowners/managers, federal and state agency personnel, local officials, industry and business leaders, resource users, and interested citizens attended the fifth iteration of State of the Coast.